richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 </script>
 ```

-The five arguments to the event tracking command may be broadly familiar to you from Google Analytics - however there are some small differences, so please refer to the section [Event tracking](#events) below for more information.
+The five arguments to the event tracking command may be broadly familiar to you from Google Analytics - however there are some small differences, so please refer to the section [tracking more than page views](#events) below for more information.

 Any problems?
 Please consult the [Testing and troubleshooting](#tt) section at the bottom of this guide.